Clinical and Observational Trials

 Dedicated Translational Research Units

-The Froedtert & MCW Cancer Network is one of only a few cancer care networks in the nation with two dedicated cancer translational research units, including Wisconsin’s only inpatient unit.
-These specialized units are designed to safely conduct early-phase clinical trials, bringing research and patient care together in a setting built specifically for innovative cancer studies.
+The Froedtert & MCW Cancer Network is one of only a few in the nation with two dedicated cancer translational research units, including Wisconsin’s only inpatient unit.
+These specialized facilities are designed to safely conduct early-phase clinical trials, providing highly specialized care in a setting that supports patients throughout their treatment.

 Read more about our Translational Research Units.